DE / EN

 Contents

-This module will start with a brief review of standard models of choice, including choice under risk, and then move on to an extended introduction to non-cooperative game theory.
+This module will provide an extended introduction to non-cooperative game theory at an intermediate level.
 Strategic decision making and relevant solution concepts for games of complete and incomplete information will be covered in detail.
-The course will close with a discussion of basic notions in the economics of information.
-An important aim is to convey an understanding and a working analytical knowledge of how economists model decision making.
+An important aim is to convey an understanding and a working analytical knowledge of how situations of a strategic nature can be modeled.
+The course will put particular emphasis on the ability to apply relevant game-theoretical concepts correctly.

 Learning outcomes